stefcenti2022/Pewlett-Hackard-Analysis/README.md

 Though we have completed the analysis asked for us by the HR department, there are a few enhancements that we suggest for the future as this type of analysis will likely be ongoing as people age out of their current status and into a new one or as they leave for any number of other reasons.

 In general, younger, less experienced employees will be invaluable to replacing the mentees as they age out to become mentors themselves.
-To make the match pairing easier, we suggest adding the following feaures:
+To make the match pairing easier, we suggest adding the following features:

 1) Allow the user to enter start and end birth dates for both mentors and mentees and use them to find the list of mentees and mentors to be paired.
 2) Allow the user to enter a specific department and use it to present lists of eligible mentors with mentees from the department requested.
 3) Allow the user to enter a title for the mentor and a different title for the mentees.
 For example, Senior Engineer for the mentor and Engineer for the mentee.
 4) Create a new table in the database to hold additional info for Mentors and Mentees such as a reference to whom they are paired with, a boolean value indicating interest in the program, etc.
+5) Allow HR to quickly create a report to hand off to the managers of each department.
+The report will include Mentor/Mentee pairs in their department to review for recommendations into the mentorship program.
-5) Develop an intuitive front end GUI to allow HR personel to easily perform these searches and modify entries as needed.
+6) Develop an intuitive front end GUI to allow HR personnel to easily perform these searches and modify entries as needed.